dragsirbu/exercises_05/README.md

 ## Exercise 3

 Open a command prompt in a folder on your computer.
-Turn the directory into a Git repository by initializing a new, empty git repository in this folder.
+Turn the directory into a Git repository by initializing a new, empty Git repository in this folder using [git init](https://git-scm.com/docs/git-init).
 Add a README.md file with some content to your local repository.
-Commit the file with git commit.
-Add the remote GitHub repository to your local repository.
-Finally, push your local changes to the remote repository.
+Remember to add the file to the index/staging area by running [git add](https://git-scm.com/docs/git-add) before commiting.
+Commit the file using [git commit](https://git-scm.com/docs/git-commit).
+Add the remote GitHub repository to your local repository using [git remote](https://git-scm.com/docs/git-remote).
+Finally, push your local changes to the remote repository using [git push](https://git-scm.com/docs/git-push).

 *Consider:*